mmistakes/minimal-mistakes/index.md

   overlay_color: "#333"
 ---

-# Introduction
+# Objective:

-This page hosts some projects and code examples
+This page hosts projects and code examples made available as complementary material to other content available on the web.

-The page is still under construction
+Page still under construction